Intellection/rails_notebook/README.md

     bash Anaconda2-2.4.1-MacOSX-x86_64.sh

-Make sure there is no ~/Library/Jupyter/kernels directory.
-If there is, make sure this is removed before running.
+Make sure the directory, ~/Library/Jupyter/kernels is empty.
+If it exists, make sure this is removed before running the Rails Notebook.

-Next, ensure that Anaconda is added to your PATH variable by adding the following line to ~/.bash_profile:
+Next, ensure that Anaconda is added to your PATH variable by adding the following line to your ~/.bash_profile:

-    export PATH="/Path/To../anaconda2/bin:$PATH"
+    export PATH="/Path/To/../anaconda2/bin:$PATH"

 Restart the terminal before proceeding.